 A history of theatre during World War One

 Throughout time, theatre has always been a way to escape reality.
 During World War One, theatre was a vital form of entertainment which took the audience’s minds away from fighting and boosted the morale of soldiers and civilians.
-To mark the centenary of the end of World War One, we take a fond look back at just how important theatre was, from theatrical developments to the biggest shows.
+We take a fond look back at just how important theatre was in World War One, from theatrical developments to the biggest shows.

 Theatre during World War One